 The STTC’s ambition is to increase the share taken by verified sustainable tropical timber to 50% of the European primary tropical market by 2020.
 Fundamental to achieving that is to gather and disseminate accurate, current market data.
 Analysis of the numbers on trade flows, what products are supplied from which sources and where they do and don’t sell, is not only key to shaping policy and targeting market promotion and education initiatives.
 It is also vital for measuring success.

 In 2018 the STTC published an initial report, ‘How sustainable are Europe’s tropical timber imports?’, with data to 2016.
-The follow-up report, Unlocking Sustainable Tropical Timber Market Growth Through Data, builds on this.
-Published late 2019 and undertaken in association with IDH – the sustainable trade initiative, Probos and the Global Timber Forum (GTF), this explores how an EU commitment to 100% verified sustainable tropical timber could contribute to deforestation-free supply chains.
-It estimates EU market share taken by verified sustainable tropical timber in 2018 and assesses the likely impact of this increasing on tropical forests and timber industry carbon emissions.
-It concludes that, if the EU 27 plus the UK, imported exclusively verified sustainable primary tropical timber it could have a positive impact on approximately 16 million hectares of semi and natural tropical forests.
+In 2019 the report Unlocking Sustainable Tropical Timber Market Growth Through Data was published focussing on primary tropical wood products.
+The follow-up report Understanding sustainable secondary tropical wood products through data focuses on secondary tropical wood products.
+Published late 2020 and undertaken in association with IDH – the sustainable trade initiative, Probos and the Global Timber Forum (GTF), this explores how an EU commitment to 100% verified sustainable tropical timber could contribute to deforestation-free supply chains.
+It estimates EU market share taken by verified sustainable tropical timber in 2018 and 2019 and assesses the likely impact of this increasing on tropical forests and timber industry carbon emissions.
+It concludes that, if the EU 27 plus the UK, imported exclusively verified sustainable primary tropical timber and secondary tropical wood products it could have a positive impact on approximately 18 million hectares of semi and natural tropical forests.

 There are various other data sources available on tropical timber trade flows, with some including data on verified sustainable timber.
 These have a narrower focus, but include information on such aspects as national initiatives to demonstrate procurement policies are met (see table below).